TorchesFinance/bug-bounty/README.md

 **Vulnerabilities with similar impact as P1 vulnerabilities, but are dependent on specific prerequisites, including:**

 1. Vulnerabilities that could undermine or disrupt trading or token economy.
-2. Vulnerabilities that could disrupt the oracle price feed service.
+2. Vulnerabilities that could disrupt or manipulate the oracle price feed service.
 3. Vulnerabilities that could cause user can not redeem their funds and rewards.

 ### P3 (Moderate):

-**Denial of service of critical functions, including:**
+**Vulnerabilities of critical functions, including:**

-1. Denial of service of nodes.
+1. Failed to call deposit or withdraw funtcion of contracts.
+2. Config params mismatch.

 ### P4 (Low):

 **Client and UI bugs, including:**

-1. Web garbled.
+1. Web UI bugs.
-2. Failure to load a web page.
+2. Failure to load data.
-3. Some functions cannot be used.
+3. Some query functions cannot be used.